 - Phat Girlz: the main character Jazmine Biltmore is having a bad case of depression due to her love life and her Weight Woe, she turns on the TV where several weight-related programs: a cartoon with a depressed fat man being enticed into pigging out, an ad for a weight-loss clinic, an ad for a type of exercise, and a talk show with a woman crying over her weight and her hopelessness in dieting.
 This leads to Jazmine from having a Heroic BSOD to a Freak Out.

-- In Three O'Clock High, one of the first things the main character, a high school student, does one school day is inadvertentently offend a bully who promises to beat him up at 3 PM.
-Before the scheduled fight, our hero goes to his biology class, where he sees a film about how poor defenseless critters like crickets get eaten (with crunching sound effects) by big mean predators.
+- In Three O'Clock High, one of the first things the main character, a high school student, does one school day is inadvertently offend a bully who promises to beat him up at 3 PM.
+Before the scheduled fight, our hero goes to his biology class, where he sees a film about how poor defenceless critters like crickets get eaten (with crunching sound effects) by big mean predators.

-- It also happens to Fran and Maxwell on The Nanny when she loses his Shakespeare original after being mugged.
+- It happens to Fran and Maxwell on The Nanny when she loses his Shakespeare original after being mugged.
 They were treated to Shakespeare plays, on their channels.

 - True Blood has a moment where Jason — who's just been violently dumped by his current girlfriend, in part because he's jealous of the vampire she let bite her — starts gloomily channel-surfing and finding that every station is talking about vampires, including a nature documentary about vampire bats.

 - In Married... with Children, this happens repeatedly to Al. He sits down to watch TV but only shows he hates are on: Oprah, Facts of Life, etc. This trope is averted in the episode where he has built himself a man's bathroom (with a mighty Fergusen - Bar-WHOOOOSH!).
 He just finished it, and went in to 'christen' it, but was constipated.
 He turned on the television and the array of programs loosened him right up.